Library Guide for Historical Abstracts

 1. Some articles not found in full text can be obtained by using the "Search for Full-Text" option that appears below the citation on the search results page.

-3. If neither of the above approaches retrieve the item in full text, check the title of the journal or book title in the online catalog to see if the library owns a paper or microform copy of the item.
+2. If the above approach does not retrieve the item in full text, check the title of the journal or book title in the NSU Library Catalog to see if the library owns a paper or microform copy of the item.

 4. If none of the above approaches work for obtaining the item, Interlibrary Loan services can request the article from another library at no cost to you.
 One key to using interlibrary loan services successfully is to start your research early so that interlibrary loan requests will arrive in time.
 It may take more than a week to obtain material through interlibrary loan.
 When requesting a publication through interlibrary loan, be sure to provide as much of the citation as you can.